Skip to main content

 When using the ASCORAD, medical professionals are assessing the diagnosis of the pathology while estimating the severity.
 This means that if the ASCORAD is the wrong scoring system because it's not really atopic dermatitis, the tool with let the doctor know that there may be a mismatch.

-Legit.Health‘s tool not only measures the severity of the affection as the SCORAD does but the algorithm has been trained using the input of top doctors in their field to be able to distinguish between 232 pathologies, most kinds of dermatitis included.
+Legit.Health's tool not only measures the severity of the affection as the SCORAD does but the algorithm has been trained using the input of top doctors in their field to be able to distinguish between hundreds of conditions, most kinds of dermatitis included.

 This means that ASCORAD will not confuse a case of atopic dermatitis with some of the usual suspects for misdiagnosis such ass neurodermatitis or sebaceous dermatitis, improving the rate of correct diagnosis of the doctor by 23%